kelleycogdell/kelleycogdell.github.io/about.md

 - Sayrah does ZYX

 ### Jacqueline Kelley-Cogdell, University of New Mexico
-* MS Graduate Student, Department of Geography & Enivornmental Studies*
+*MS Graduate Student, Department of Geography & Enivornmental Studies*
+- Jacqueline does x & q & i
 ---